Paper published in HEADSTART of March 8, 2001.

 According to the revised theory of FIRO, all interpersonal relations could be arising from three fundamental behavioural orientations: Inclusion, Control and Openness.

 Inclusion refers to the behaviour of establishing and maintaining a degree of contact with people.
 Achieving a degree of influence and impact on others constitutes Control.
 Openness refers to the degree of sharing with others, one's inner thoughts and feelings.
 In a work context, openness would refer to disclosure and sharing of task-related information (technical knowledge, opinions, insights, fears and apprehensions) with people connected with the task.

-Individuals vary in degrees on all the three behavioural orientations discussed above.
+Individuals vary in degree on all the three behavioural orientations discussed above.
 These interpersonal orientations of behaviour are underlain by deeper-level emotional orientations of interpersonal Significance, Competence and Likeability.
-The basic source of all the interpersonal orientations, the emotional as well as the behavioural ones, lie in one's self-concept, which comprises domains of Aliveness, Self-determination, Awareness, Self-significance, Self-competence and Self-like.
+The basic source of all the interpersonal orientations, the emotional as well as the behavioural ones, lies in one's self-concept, which comprises domains of Aliveness, Self-determination, Awareness, Self-significance, Self-competence and Self-like.

 How It Works